 15.30 Applications to a Master should be made by application notice and should give careful regard to the time required for the application, including pre-reading time and time for judgment and any determination of costs.
+In an application of any substance (and all applications with a time estimate over 2 hours), the applicant should, except in the case of genuine urgency, send the unissued application notice (and evidence in support) to the respondent, and seek to agree the time estimate (which must include and identify pre-reading time) and dates to avoid for the hearing.
+The agreed estimate and dates should then be sent to the court when the application notice is sent to be issued.
 Application notices are issued by the Masters' Appointments Section ("Masters' Appointments") (ground floor, Rolls Building).
-It is important that paper application notices are lodged at or addressed to Masters' Appointments, Ground Floor, Rolls Building, 7 Rolls Buildings, Fetter Lane, London EC4A 1NL and not to a more generalised address such as "Chancery Division, Rolls Building", or "Chancery Division, Royal Courts of Justice," as otherwise the listing of the application may be delayed or the application may be wrongly listed before a High Court Judge.
+It is important that litigants in person lodging paper application notices should lodge them at or addressed to Masters' Appointments, Ground Floor, Rolls Building, 7 Rolls Buildings, Fetter Lane, London EC4A 1NL and not to a more generalised address such as "Chancery Division, Rolls Building", or "Chancery Division, Royal Courts of Justice," as otherwise the listing of the application may be delayed or the application may be wrongly listed before a High Court Judge.
 If the Master has already directed a case management conference the parties should ensure that all applications in the proceedings are properly issued and listed to be heard at the case management conference.
 If the available listed time is likely to be insufficient to give directions and hear any application the parties should co-operate and invite the court to arrange a longer appointment.
 It is the duty of the parties to seek to agree directions if possible and to provide a draft of the order for consideration by the Master.